 Home / blog page:

-A home page is where readers will be first directed to with your latest content on it.
+A home page is where readers will be first directed to so it needs to make a good first impression.
+It should set up the scene of your blog, introduce yourself and have your latest content on it.
 It may also have menus or categories to navigate round your site and any social media links.

-It is always nice to have an about page – about you, be transparent so your name can be found on the HCPC register and add a little story of why you started the blog, people like a personal touch!
+It is best practice to have an about page.
+It should tell the reader about your blog and include your author biographies.
+You need to show off your qualifications and experience as well as being transparent so that your name can be found on the HCPC register.You could add a little story of why you started the blog, people like a personal touch!

-How to get people to read your dietetic blog?
+How to get people to read your dietitian blog?

 It can be quite daunting running a facebook fan page and always looking for content to share, so my top tip is to follow lots of other dietitians and nutrition sites on facebook and twitter to look for current stories they have found to share.
 Always give them a like / comment to say thanks!
 Schedule your posts up to save time either within Facebook, Tweedeck for twitter or a multi scheduler.